arago/hiro-client-java/README.md

 }
 ```

-I contrast to the other API Client objects the websockets need to be closed explicitly after usage.
+In contrast to the other API Client objects the websockets need to be closed explicitly after usage.

 ## Action Websocket